Experience A Beautiful Piece Of Living History At The Columbia River, The Oldest River In Washington

-The Columbia River is the fourth largest (by volume) in North America — and to Washingtonians, it’s a beloved part of history (and the present).
+The Columbia River is the fourth largest by volume in North America — and to Washingtonians, it’s a beloved part of history (and the present).
 This majestic body of water provides us with power, fish, recreation, and endless beauty, and we’re truly lucky to have it.
 Scroll on to learn more about the oldest river in Washington.

 The Columbia River is one of the most astonishing rivers in Washington.
 It’s so rich in history, dozens and dozens of books have been written about it.
-And you can get some incredible views of it simply by visiting the
+And you can get some incredible views of it simply by visiting the Columbia River Gorge.